CesiumGS/3d-tiles/Styling/README.md

 }
 ```

 > Implementation Note: Point cloud styling engines may often use a shader (GLSL) implementation, however some features of the expression language are not possible in pure a GLSL implementation.
-Features that must account for these inconsistencies include
+Some of these features include:
 > * Evaluation of `isNan` and `isFinite` (GLSL 2.0+ supports `isnan` and `isinf` for these functions respectively)
 > * The types `null` and `undefined`
 > * Strings, including accessing object properties (`color()['r']`) and batch table values
 > * Regular expressions
 > * Arrays of lengths other than 2, 3, or 4
-> * Mismatched type comparisons (`float` to `bool`)
+> * Mismatched type comparisons (e.g. `1.0 === false`)
-> * Handling of "index out of bounds" errors
+> * Array index out of bounds

 ## File extension and MIME type